EMERGENCY TRAVEL ALERT:

 For information on the current situation, please visit the following - Alerts.

 The FDOT inspects all public highway bridges in the State.
-The bridge inventory in Florida ranks among the best in the nation, as a percentage of bridges that are considered "functionally obsolete," or "structurally deficient" (Deficient Bridges by State Highway System, FHWA).
+The bridge inventory in Florida ranks among the best in the nation, as a percentage of bridges that are considered "poor" (FHWA’s Tables of Frequently Requested NBI Information).

 Florida Department of Transportation